scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The following section explains how to build a trust anchor pool.

 **Note:** Any entity sending information that is secured by the Control Plane PKI, such as control plane messages, MUST be able to provide all the necessary trust material, such as certificates, to verify said information.
-If any cryptographic material is missing in the process, the relying party MUST query the originator of the message for the missing material.
+If any cryptographic material is missing in the process, the relying party MUST query the originator of the message for the missing material through the control plane API described in {{I-D.dekater-scion-controlplane}}, section "Distribution of Cryptographic Material".
 If it cannot be resolved, the verification process fails.
 For more details, see 4.2 "Signing and Verifying Control Plane Messages" [](#signing-verifying-cp-messages).

 #### TRC Selection For Trust Anchor Pool {#trc-selection}